You can stop looking for what you want in life. Your life is meaningful simply by you being here. Today. Right now.

 - I want to work 4 days a week in the nursery, when I get back to work from this training I’m on now.

-- SPPECS (story, process, play, emotions, creativity, self-compassion) is going to be my online course for women, who wants to dig under the hood about who they are, why they are where they are at (thoughts, beliefs, habits, stories), and how they want their future to look.
+- “Create for Purpose” is going to be my online workshop for women, who wants to dig under the hood about who they are, why they are where they are at (thoughts, beliefs, habits, stories), and how they want their future to look.

 And then I work on feeling how badly I want it, and feeling how it feels to have it already.